survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 ## Loading based on `issuer`

 `issuer` can be used to control behavior based on where a resource was imported.
-In the example below, **style-loader** is applied when webpack captures a CSS file from a JavaScript import:
+In the example below, **style-loader** is applied a CSS file is captured through JavaScript:

 ```javascript
 const config = {